You’ve seen all the euphoria from people who passed the bar exam.

 I took plenty of breaks.

 Bar exam preparation is about learning, not education.
-Absorbing, not mere exposure.
+Retention, not mere exposure.
 Understanding, not just memorizing.

 “Bar exam preparation is about learning, not education.
 Absorbing, not mere exposure.
 Understanding, not just memorizing.”